Britney Spears is finally free.

 At all turns, it seems Spears has been isolated from people she is close to and surrounded by those loyal to her father.
 Jamie fired her household staff and hired his own loyalists, who would alert him if Spears got hold of contraband, like a cellphone.
 He apparently orchestrated her breakup with one of her boyfriends after he purchased a video of the man kissing another woman and showed it to Spears.
 He forbade her from spending time with old friends unmonitored.

-It has long been rumored that Spears doesn’t have access to a smartphone, just a flip phone, and that someone else uploads everything she puts on social media.
-The New Yorker article states that Spears’s Instagram account is, indeed, managed by a corporation, which screens Spears’s posts for any mentions of the conservatorship.
 The New Yorker article also quotes figures who’ve found themselves wrapped up in extreme spy-movie-style heists to get Spears a cellphone: someone slipping one to her in the steam room of her gym, or letting her sneak in a call at a doctor’s office.
-One person theorizes that Spears’s officially sanctioned phone is mirrored to her lawyers, and that’s why she has to make clandestine moves to access the outside world.

 The new reports have corroborated other rumors that have been floating around in Free Britney circles for years.
 Much of the infamous paralegal’s call to Britney’s Gram has been vindicated: In her testimony, Spears said that she was committed against her will in January 2019.
 (She maintains, however, that she did not refuse her medication.)

-But perhaps the most important thing to come out of all of these revelations is the sure knowledge that Britney Spears does not want this.
+But perhaps the most important thing to come out of all of these revelations is the sure knowledge that Britney Spears did not want to keep living under a conservatorship.
 The New York Times reports that she has been expressing opposition to the conservatorship in court since as early as 2014.
 According to the New Yorker, on the day before her 2021 testimony, she called 911 to report herself as a victim of conservatorship abuse.

 “I’m not lying.
 I just want my life back.
 It’s been 13 years,” Spears said in her testimony.
 “And it’s enough.
 It’s been a long time since I’ve owned my money.
 And it’s my wish and my dream for all of this to end.”